-The permanent members are the: Secretary of Health; Commissioner of the Pennsylvania State Police (PSP); Chairman of the State Board of Pharmacy; Commissioner of the Bureau of the Professional and Occupational Affairs; Physician General; President of the PA Chiefs of Police Association; and President of the PA District Attorneys Association.
+The permanent members are the: Secretary of Health; Commissioner of the Pennsylvania State Police (PSP); Chairman of the State Board of Pharmacy; Commissioner of the Bureau of the

+Professional and Occupational Affairs; Physician General; President of the PA Chiefs of Police Association; and President of the PA District Attorneys Association.

 The board is given the task of reviewing Commonwealth law regarding MM, the experience in other states with respect to MM, and correspondence from individuals and organizations regarding MM.
-Three years after the MM program commences, the advisory board must submit a written report to the General Assembly and the Governor.
+Two years after the MM program commences, the advisory board must submit a written report to the General Assembly and the Governor.
 That report must include recommendations with respect to the following areas:

-- whether to change the types of medical professionals who can certify patients to use MM; - whether to change, add to or reduce the types of medical conditions which qualify as "serious medical conditions"; - whether to change, add to or reduce the form and manner of consumption of MM permitted; - whether to change, add to or reduce the number of growers/processors or dispensaries; - how to ensure affordable patient access to MM, include whether DOH should set a maximum per-dose price; - whether to permit MM to be dispensed in dry leaf or plant form, for administration by vaporization;
+- whether to change the types of medical professionals who can certify patients to use MM; - whether to change, add to or reduce the types of medical conditions which qualify as "serious medical conditions"; - whether to change, add to or reduce the form and manner of consumption of MM permitted; - whether to change, add to or reduce the number of growers/processors or dispensaries; - how to ensure affordable patient access to MM; - whether to permit MM to be dispensed in dry leaf or plant form, for administration by vaporization;